codesport/fitness-club-dao/README.md

 Please refer to the Youtube video for links to the timestamped and minted DAO contracts.

-Below is a screenshot of the applications homepage on running on the Express backend:
+Below is a screenshot of the application's homepage running on the Express backend:

 ![Fitness Ventures](https://github.com/codesport/fitness-club-dao/blob/master/frontend/src/images/girl2.png "Fitness Ventures Homepage")